CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Improving cross-modal binding

 \section{Improving cross-modal binding}

-We have observed in the previous section that CLIP is not a bag-of-words (BoW) model uni-modally, suggesting the existence of the necessary attribute-object binding information in individual modalities.
+We observed that CLIP is not a bag-of-words (BoW) model uni-modally.
 We thus narrow down the root cause of the previously observed cross-modal BoWness to a poor cross-modal alignment in the representation space.
-In this section, we verify that this is indeed the case by proposing a simple alignment strategy that recovers the attribute-object binding information across the modalities.
-Specifically, we propose to apply a simple linear transformation on the embeddings of one of the modalities (e.g. text) to ensure that the cosine similarities retrieve pairs with correct binding first.
+In this section, we verify this by proposing a simple alignment strategy that recovers the attribute-object binding information across the modalities.
+Specifically, we apply a linear transformation to one modality's embeddings (e.g., text) to ensure cosine similarities retrieve pairs with correct binding first.
 We refer to this method as LABCLIP.